What's the timetable?

 Why do you need a substation?

-A substation will be sited at Northpower's existing Ruawai facility, opposite
+A substation will be sited at Northpower's existing Ruawai facility, opposite the

-will grow as turbines are installed.
+grow as turbines are installed.

 Cables will link the indoor converter to the outdoor substation within the existing